 Section 1: Interested Party.

-Any director, officer, volunteer, member of a committee with Board-delegated powers or employee who has a
+Any director, officer, member of a committee with Board-delegated powers, or senior leadership employee is subject to this policy.

 Section 2: Financial Interest.

 A person has a financial interest in a transaction or arrangement if the person has, directly or indirectly, through business, family, or investment:

 - A current ownership, investment, or fiduciary interest in any entity with which the Association has a transaction or arrangement;

 - A compensation arrangement with the Association or with any entity or individual with which the Association has, or is negotiating, a transaction or arrangement; or